Grenada Charter Yachts

 As you can tell, my experience was a mixed bag.
 We did not ever venture too far inland away from the water (my mistake, as you will learn).

-Grenada Charter Yachts- Go back in Caribbean Time.
+Grenada Charter Yachts- Go back in Caribbean Time

-St George, Grenada
+St Georges Grenada

-Two summers ago, in 2018, I visited the Charter Yacht Show put on in Grenada.
+In 2018, I visited the Charter Yacht Show put on in Grenada.

-We had an opportunity to visit and board 18 yachts doing charters either full time or part-time in Grenada, and with it being a small show, it was relaxed (too relaxed, I found out after the first day when I realized I better pick up the pace!).
+We had an opportunity to visit and board 18 yachts doing charters, either full-time or part-time, in Grenada, and with it being a small show, it was relaxed (too relaxed, I found out after the first day when I realized I better pick up the pace!).

 Eating Ashore on Grenada.